VA Sunshine Healthcare Network

 Billing & Insurance

 Each facility in VISN 8 has a Billing Office.
-To find the facility closest to you, Click Here
+Click links below for more information:

 Private Health Insurance

 VA is required by law to bill private health insurance carriers for medical care, supplies and prescriptions provided for treatment of Veterans' nonservice-connected conditions.
 Private health insurance coverage through a Veteran or Veteran's spouse is insurance provided by an employer, Veteran or other non-federal source, including Medicare supplemental plans.
 Generally, VA does not bill Medicare or Medicaid for reimbursement; however, VA does bill other types of health insurance including Medicare Supplemental plans for covered services.

 Note: A Veteran’s insurance coverage or lack of insurance coverage does not determine their eligibility for treatment at a VA health care facility.

 Veterans applying for and using VA medical care must provide their health insurance information, including coverage provided under policies of their spouses.
 Veterans are not responsible for the remaining balance shown as patient responsibility on the explanation of benefits from their insurance carrier.
 However, Veterans may be responsible for a VA copayment depending on their assigned Priority Group.

 Importance of Providing Health Insurance Information